lokalise/Blog-Authors-Info/docs/02-style-guide.md

 * Do not use too many passive voice:
   + :heavy_check_mark: You should install the following software...
   + :x: The following software should be installed...
-* Try to use gender-neutral phrases.
+* :woman: :man: Try to use gender-neutral phrases.

 ## Grammar and Spelling

-* Do not forget to proofread the text (though the editor will double-check everything and make edits as necessary).
+* :ballot_box_with_check: Do not forget to proofread the text (though the editor will double-check everything and make edits as necessary).
 You may use [grammarly.com](https://www.grammarly.com/) or a similar tool.
 * Capitalize company names according to the company’s style.
 * Use [Oxford comma](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/):
   + :heavy_check_mark: Lock, stock, and two smoking barrels